This is the multi-page printable view of this section. Click here to print.

 2.1 - LB Server Group

-Users can create an LB server group through the Samsung Cloud Platform Console and connect it to the Load Balancer’s listener.
+You can create an LB Server Group through the Samsung Cloud Platform Console and connect it to a Load Balancer’s Listener.

-- All Services > Networking > Load Balancer Click the menu.
-Navigate to the Service Home page of Load Balancer.
+- Click the All Services > Networking > Load Balancer menu.
+You will be navigated to the Load Balancer’s Service Home page.

-- On the Service Home page, click LB server group.
-Navigate to the LB server group list page.
+- On the Service Home page, click the LB Server Group menu.
+You will be navigated to the LB Server Group List page.

-- Click the Create LB Server Group button on the LB Server Group List page.
-It navigates to the Create LB Server Group page.
+- On the LB Server Group List page, click the Create LB Server Group button.
+You will be navigated to the Create LB Server Group page.

-- Enter Service Information area, input or select the required information.
+- In the Service Information area, enter or select the required information.

 -_)

-- LB server group name must be unique within the Account
+- LB Server Group name cannot be duplicated within an Account

-VPC Required Select VPC to create LB server group - Select VPC where the Load Balancer that will connect to the LB server group is created
+VPC Name Required Select VPC to create LB Server Group - Select VPC where the Load Balancer to which the LB Server Group will be connected is created

-Service Subnet Required Select VPC Subnet to create LB server group - Select Subnet where Load Balancer that will connect to LB server group is created
+Service Subnet Name Required Select VPC Subnet to create LB Server Group - Select Subnet where the Load Balancer to which the LB Server Group will be connected is created

 Load Balancing Required Select load balancing algorithm - Round Robin: Distribute sequentially to registered members